data-eng/mitrap/README.md

 Parsers for the following measurements are available:

- * Black carbon mass concetration
+ * Black carbon mass concentration
- * CO2 concentration
+ * CO2 particle number concentration
  * Flow Meter Valves
- * PM2.5 mass concetration
+ * Particle mass concetration and size distribution
- * Ultrafine particle number concetration and size distribution
+ * Ultrafine particle number concentration and size distribution

-### CO2 concentration
+### CO2 particle number concentration

 The following parsers are available:

- * `co2_com1`: Data acquired from GMP252 using custom software
+ * `co2_com1`: Data acquired from GMP252 using custom software. \
     Sample line: `2025-10-15,00:00:00,CO2=   421 ppm`
- * `co2_modbus`: Data acquired from GMP252 using Vaisala modbus
+ * `co2_modbus`: Data acquired from GMP252 using Vaisala modbus. \
-   Sample line: `2025-11-13 08:03:25; CO2=427.4059 ppm; T=25.55132 °C`
+   Sample line: `2025-11-13 08:03:25; CO2=427.4059 ppm; T=25.55132 °C` \
    where °C has the degree symbol encoded in ISO-8859-1
- * `co2`: Data acquired from GMP343 using custom software
+ * `co2`: Data acquired from GMP343 using custom software. \
    Sample line: `2025-05-21,00:00:00,[447.4]`

+### Particle mass concentration and size distribution

+This is a two-step process.
+The first step homogenizes the data acquired from different instruments into a CVS with the particle number concentrations for different particle-diameter bins;
+The second step calculates mass concentration by estimating mass from the median diameter in each size bin.

+The following parsers are available for the first step:

+ * `pm_grimm`: Data acquired from Grimm OPC.
+   This is a multi-line format, where lines starting with `P` give the datetime, followed by several lines starting with `C|c` giving the concentration distribution for different partcicle diameters.
+ * `pm_ops`: Data acquired from TSI OPS (Optical Particle Sizer).
+   Standard CSV files, except for several lines of metadata at the top of the file before the actual CSV header.
+ * `pm_pplus`: Data acquired from ParticlesPlus 9300P-OEM.
+   Standard CSV files, except for several lines of metadata at the top of the file before the actual CSV header.

+All parsers output a CSV with datetime, location, instrument, and number concentrations for different size bins.
+The size of each bin is given in the header.

+The `pm25.py` script calculates concentration for particles up to size 2.5, and adds as the fourth column.